 These are two separate reports (one displays application-specific usage data, one provides website-specific usage data), but their functionality is essentially the same.

-Each report gives the total time of overall website and application usage, then productive, unproductive, and idle timestamps of your device usage in the top section labeled Quick Stats.
+Each report gives the total time of overall website and application usage, then productive, unproductive, and idle timestamps of your device usage in the top section labelled Quick Stats.